Graduate admission FAQ

 Required courses taken here as an undergraduate cannot be used directly, but once enrolled in the data science program, you can replace any required course already taken with a more advanced course in the same track, or a related elective, with DGS approval.

 The data science program has no internal funding sources, inasmuch, students are expected to provide their own funding.
 There are rare cases after the student has established a record at the U of M when M.S. students do get a teaching assistantship through a participating department or a research assistantship through an individual professor.
 More information must be obtained from the individual departments regarding funding opportunities after being accepted to the program.

 Yes, credits may be transferred into the program.
 The University of Minnesota requires that 20 credits of the M.S. coursework be taken at the University as an admitted, registered data science student.
 More information can be found in the U of M'sPolicy Library.

 Tuition and fees for the current academic year are set by the University.
-Data science students pay tuition at the general Graduate and Professional rate.
+Tuition charges for Data Science MS and Post-Baccalaureate Certificate students are listed under the College of Science and Engineering program specific tuition rate.
 Students enrolled entirely through UNITE pay tuition at the resident rate plus a UNITE fee regardless of where they reside.

 Our department doesn't track employment rates, but you may find useful statistics and information from the CSE Career Center.

 Yes, this program is listed as a STEM program, with a CIP code of 11.0401.